reezel/cortex-back-end-developer-challenge-paul-gilbert/README.md

 This solution was larger made posssible by a PluralSight course, [Node.js: Getting Started][pluralSight], and a tutorial I used to get started, [How To Write An Express JS Server Using Test Driven Development][tutorial].

 ## Installation

+The first thing needed for installing this project is a local installation of a mongo database.

 To install this project, run the following commands in the root directory.